LCX-AG/LCX-Smart-Contract/docs/DOCUMENTATION.md

 **Pausing the contract**

 -   An account having `PAUSER_ROLE` can pause the contract; initially the contract owner only.
--   Pausing the contract pauses all mints, transfers as well as burn.
+-   Pausing the contract pauses all issuing, transferring as well as burning.

 **Blacklisting an account**

 -   An account having `BLACKLISTER_ROLE` can blacklist (and un-blacklist) any account, by calling `addToBlacklist(account)` (and `removeFromBlacklist(account)`).
--   Blacklisting an account also revokes `MINTER_ROLE`, `PAUSER_ROLE`, and `BLACKLISTER_ROLE` from it (although it is very unlikely that an account with some assigned role would be blacklisted).
+-   Blacklisting an account also revokes `ISSUER_ROLE`, `PAUSER_ROLE`, and `BLACKLISTER_ROLE` from it (although it is very unlikely that an account with some assigned role would be blacklisted).
 -   When an account is blacklisted:
-    -   tokens cannot be minted to that account.
+    -   tokens cannot be issued to that account.
     -   tokens cannot be transferred from / to that account.
     -   tokens cannot be burned from that account.
-    -   it cannot transfer / mint / burn tokens to or from any other account.
+    -   it cannot transfer / issue / burn tokens to or from any other account.
 That means, for example, if a contract address is granted some token allowance, normally the contract can execute `transferFrom()`, but if that contract address gets blacklisted, it would not be able to execute `transferFrom()`, or `burnFrom()`.